GraceToa/MyPlacesFirebase/README.md

 MyPlaces App for macOS
 </td></tr></table>

-App iOS: is an app developed to save favorite places or that interest us, our city or any place in the world.
+<strong>MyPlaces:</strong> is an app developed to save favorite places or that interest us, our city or any place in the world.
 Through a previous Authentication by email and password, the user accesses his personal account in which he has the option of adding a place to his board, in each place he can take a photo or choose from the gallery of the device, the name of the place, a description, and add the exact geolocation of the place.

 The TabBar Navigation Bar contains 3 options, the first allows the display of the board where the places are added, the second contains data of the user profile obtained at the time of registration, the third a map that contains the annotations of the places in the map.